MotherTeresaHS/ICS3U-2019-Group19/docs/game/background.rst

    Background on PyBadge

-Although this code does work just as is, it is always nice to ensure we are following proper coding conventions, including style and comments.
-Here is a better version of Hello, World!
-You will notice that I have a call to a :py:func:`main()` function.
-This is common in Python code but not normally seen in CircuitPython.
+This code will not work.
+The code above has a lot to do.
+Here is a better version that shows the background.
+You can see that you called the :py:func:`main()` function.
+This is common in python code but usually not visible in CircuitPython.
 I am including it because by breaking the code into different functions to match different scenes, eventually will be really helpful.

 .. code-block:: python